 - Store Cherry Delight Dessert in the refrigerator covered tightly with plastic wrap.
 It holds up remarkably well, keeping for about 5 days.

-I hope you give this old fashioned Cherry Delight recipe a try.
+I hope you give this old fashioned Cherry Delight Dessert recipe a try.
 It’s a wonderful crowd pleasing cherry cream cheese dessert that is bound to make you very popular.

 More Luscious Dessert Recipes